-For the purposes of the provisions of [Article 5 of this Convention], a person is closely related to an enterprise if, based on all the relevant facts and circumstances, one has control of the other or both are under the control of the same persons or enterprises.
-In any case, a person shall be considered to be closely related to an enterprise if one possesses directly or indirectly more than 50 per cent of the beneficial interest in the other (or, in the case of a company, more than 50 per cent of the aggregate vote and value of the company's shares or of the beneficial equity interest in the company, more than 50 per cent of the company) or if another person possesses directly or indirectly more than 50 per cent of the company's shares or of the aggregate vote and value of a company, more than 50 per cent of the aggregate vote and value of a company, more than 50 per cent of the aggregate vote and value of the case of a company, more than 50 per cent of the aggregate vote and value of the case of a company, more than 50 per cent of the aggregate vote and value of the case of a company, more than 50 per cent of the aggregate vote and value of the case of a company, more than 50 per cent of the aggregate vote and value of the case of a company, more than 50 per cent of the aggregate vote and value of the case of a company, more than 50 per cent of the aggregate vote and value of the case of a company, more than 50 per cent of the aggregate vote and value of the company's shares or of the beneficial equity interest in the company) in the person and the enterprise.
+For the purposes of the provisions of [Article 5 of this Convention as modified by paragraph 2 of Article 12, paragraph 4 of Article 13 and paragraph 1 of Article 14 of MLI] a person is closely related to an enterprise if, based on all the relevant facts and circumstances, one has control of the other or both are under the control of the same persons or enterprises.
+In any case, a person shall be considered to be closely related to an enterprise if one possesses directly or indirectly more than 50 per cent of the beneficial interest in the other (or, in the case of a company, more than 50 per cent of the company) or if another person possesses directly or indirectly more than 50 per cent of the beneficial interest (or, in the case of a company, more than 50 per cent of the beneficial interest (or, in the case of a company, more than 50 per cent of the beneficial interest (or, in the case of a company, more than 50 per cent of the beneficial interest (or, in the case of a company, more than 50 per cent of the beneficial interest (or, in the case of a company, more than 50 per cent of the beneficial interest (or, in the case of a company, more than 50 per cent of the beneficial interest (or, in the case of a company, more than 50 per cent of the beneficial interest (or, in the case of a company, more than 50 per cent of the beneficial interest (or, in the case of a company, more than 50 per cent of the beneficial interest (or, in the case of a company, more than 50 per cent of the aggregate vote and value of the company's shares or of the beneficial equity interest in the company) in the person and the enterprise.

-CHAPTER III TAXATION OF INCOME Article 6 INCOME FROM IMMOVABLE PROPERTY
+CHAPTER III TAXATION OF INCOME

+Article 6 INCOME FROM IMMOVABLE PROPERTY